The next 2500km – Winnipeg to Vancouver Island

 Getting off the busy #1 highway and making your way toward Harrison Hot Springs is a great reminder of why we call it “Beautiful British Columbia.”
 There was something nostalgic about the town – I couldn’t quite place my finger on it.
 In order to enter the pools at Harrison Hot Springs Resort and Spa you must book a ‘day room.’
 So we got our room, put on some robes and headed down to the pools.
 It was a lovely day with a cool breeze and the perfect setting to soak in these great waters.

 There is something so classic about this set up.
-They have an adult pool, a family pool, and swimming pools that are all surrounded by the hotel rooms (like a float to your door thing!).
-There is something that feels so old school (or perhaps just non-Canadian) about bringing a rum and coke into the pool with you, while the kids splash away in the next pool over.
+They have an adult pool, a family pool, and swimming pools that are all surrounded by the hotel rooms (like a float to your door situation!).
+There is something that feels so old school about bringing a rum and coke into the pool with you, while the kids splash away in the next pool over.
 Going further back into the property there is a naturally lit building in which you will find change rooms, steam rooms (not exceptional), a warm pool and a beautiful hot pool (40’C +).
 The casualness of the resort was confirmed, as my mom was able to sneak in a 30-minute massage without a reservation!

 Beautiful indoor hot pool at Harrison Hot Springs